 a) General Compliance Training

-All in 2019 newly recruited employees of Vetter participating the obligatory onboarding process of the company received an introduction to Vetter’s Code of Conduct and a face-to-face compliance training.
-All existing Vetter employees receive refresher trainings on a 2-years recurring basis, either via face-to-face trainings in case of disciplinary supervisors or via e-learning.
+All in 2020 newly recruited employees of Vetter participating the obligatory onboarding process of the company received an introduction to Vetter’s Code of Conduct and compliance training via e-learning.
+All existing Vetter employees receive refresher trainings on a 2-years recurring basis, due to the corona pandemic either via instructor led online workshops in case of disciplinary supervisors or via e-learning.
 Vetter’s Code of Conduct and Supplier Code of Conduct as well as our Compliance training documents, are available in English and German.
 All trainings incorporated real case scenarios derived from the experiences from the advisory activities of the Compliance Office and from the compliance risk analysis exercises.
 Amongst the focus areas covered were prevention of modern slavery and increasing awareness for the requirement of conducting risk based business partner due diligence to identify, amongst others, risks of modern slavery in the supply chain.
 Employees are encouraged to raise questions and concerns.

 b) Focused Compliance Training